loafoe/ferrix-forwarder/README.md

 ./client --forward_mode --forward_target=destination.example.com:5432 --port=5432 --socks_server=tunnel.example.com:8080 --token=your_auth_token
 ```

 In transparent forwarding mode, any connection to the local port will be securely forwarded to the specified target through the tunnel server.
+The client automatically handles all the SOCKS5 authentication (using username "foo" and password "bar") behind the scenes, so the consumer application doesn't need to implement any special protocol.

 ### Connection Statistics